-After my mother passed away, I moved back East to be closer to my aunt, grandma and sister.
-For most of my twenties, I worked at Chef Chris Schlesinger’s East Coast Grill and Raw Bar in Cambridge, Massachusetts.
-To get the job, I fibbed about prior experience and was hired as an oyster shucker, but I was not an oyster shucker for very long because I shucked too slow.
-Many of those years, I lived alone in a basement apartment basically on the campus of Harvard University, thus beginning my Ivy League education by way of osmosis.
+After my mother had passed away, from the alcoholism, I moved East, to be back closer to my aunt, grandma and sister.
+In the aftermath, I believe that being together helped, to heal our small family.
+For most of my twenties, I worked at chef Chris Schlesinger’s East Coast Grill and Raw Bar, in Inman Square, Cambridge, Massachusetts.
+I was hired as an oyster shucker, but I was not an oyster shucker for very long, because I shucked too slow.
+My home there, was a powerfully well-heated (right next to the furnace room of the whole building) basement studio apartment, in Harvard Square, Cambridge, Massachusetts.
+It was the first place where I lived completely alone, and it was the incubator for my Ivy League education, by way of osmosis.

-Before turning thirty, I returned to Chicago and accepted a job on the management team of Chef Rick Bayless’ restaurants.
+Before I turned thirty, I returned to Chicago, and I earned a spot on the management team of chef Rick and Deann Bayless’ restaurants, where I stayed for 7 years.
 On culinary journeys to Mexico, we studied the anthropological roots of our offerings.
 In Chicago, we represented the ancient cuisine and generous hospitality central to Mexican culture with pride, knowledge and enthusiasm.
-As a manager, I learned how to balance the business necessity of operations with the understanding that for my coworkers who may well be having a challenging time at home like I had, the restaurant becomes a second family.
+As a manager, I learned how to balance the business necessity of operations, with my awareness, that for coworkers who may well be having a challenging time at home, as I had, the restaurant becomes like a second family.

-Most recently, my Chicago gal and I have relocated to the Connecticut shoreline, offering assistance to my aunt, who has loved me like a parent my entire life.
-Working at the front desk of the Union League Cafe in New Haven, I am still in the early days of learning about French cuisine from Chef Jean-Pierre Vuillermet and service from Maître d’ Jean-Michel Gammariello.
-At the home site of Roger Sherman across from the Old Campus, my osmosis-fueled Ivy League education continues, thanks to Yale University.
+Most recently, my Chicago gal, Raven Beauty, and I have relocated to the Connecticut shoreline, offering assistance to my aunt Judy, who has cared for me like a parent, my entire life.
+In December 2018, I started working at the front desk of the Union League Café, in New Haven, Connecticut, and it’s still early days — I am finding out about French cuisine, from chefs Jean-Pierre Vuillermet and Guillaume Traversaz, and absorbing the art / business of hospitality from Jean-Michel Gammariello, Romain Turpault, Christina Fitzgerald, Cheri McKenzie, and Robin Vuillermet-McKenzie.
+Here, thanks to Yale University, across from the Old Campus, at the old home site of Roger Sherman, higher learning osmosis begins anew.

 (top of website) “The Roger Sherman House, New Haven.
 This was built by Roger Sherman, one of the signers of the Declaration of Independence.
 It remains still in possession of his descendants, and has not been materially changed from its original condition.
 It stands on Chapel street, nearly opposite Yale College.”
 Image courtesy of Archive.org, The Library of Congress, “The homes of our forefathers.
 Being a selection of the oldest and most interesting buildings, historical houses, and noted places in Rhode Island and Connecticut,” by Edwin Whitefield, 1882